 Examine how valuable this data is

-- Mission-critical data is vital.
+- Protecting business-critical data such as financial accounts and customer information is vital.
 If lost, it can seriously damage your business.
 You will want to give most protection to this data.
-This could include, for instance, your accounts data.

 - Customer records and their accounting and financial data is vital and you must protect it by law.

-- Mission-critical data may also include employee records and valuable market intelligence.
+- Business-critical data may also include employee records and valuable market intelligence.

-- Personal data may or may not be mission-critical, but a data breach involving personal data could be extremely costly to your business in light of the potential fines under the GDPR (up to 4% of global turnover or €20m in the most extreme cases).
+- Personal data may or may not be business-critical, but a data breach involving personal data could be extremely costly to your business.
+GDPR legislation (retained in UK law even after Brexit) gives regulators the power to issue substantial fines of up to 4% of global turnover or €20m in the most extreme cases.

 Look at how you use this data

-- Consider who has access to the data and how often it is used or changed.
+- Consider who has access to the data and how often it is accessed or changed.

 - Some data may be in constant use by many employees.
 For instance, your customer database.